xenyo/articles/how_to_set_up_a_new_drupal_project.md

-# How to Create a New Drupal Project
+# How to Set Up a New Drupal Project

 In this guide, you will learn how to set up a new Drupal project, initialize a Git repository and create a virtual host to serve the project locally.